sap-tutorials/Tutorials/tutorials/appstudio-fioriapps-mta-build-deploy/appstudio-fioriapps-mta-build-deploy.md

 ## Details
 ### You will learn
-  - How to build and deploy an application to SAP Cloud Platform, Cloud Foundry environment
+  - How to build and deploy an application to SAP BTP, Cloud Foundry environment
   - How to configure Cloud Foundry settings in SAP Business Application Studio
-  - How to run the deployed app from your space on SAP Cloud Platform, Cloud Foundry environment
+  - How to run the deployed app from your space on SAP BTP, Cloud Foundry environment

 After a period of idle time the dev space is automatically stopped.
 In order to re-start the dev space open the [dev space manager](https://triallink.eu10.trial.applicationstudio.cloud.sap/), click the **Play** icon, and click the dev space.